 Bachelor’s degree (BA) from Trinity Western University

 Rachelle completed her undergraduate degree with the intention of becoming a high school teacher.
 In her final year in the program, she realized that there was one aspect of the job, in particular, that truly made her come alive—allowing individuals to be heard, known, and empowered to live in wholeness and freedom.
 Instead of completing her teachers training after university, Rachelle spent many years working with at-risk youth, and eventually embarked on a Masters of Counselling Psychology degree.
-Rachelle creates a space for clients to experience acceptance, non-judgment, and positive regard; she cares deeply about working alongside clients to pursue healing, wholeness, and hope.
+Rachelle’s clients experience acceptance, kindness, and insight; she cares deeply about working alongside clients to pursue healing, wholeness, and hope.

 What would Rachelle be doing if she did not pursue the career path she has right now?